help-me-mom/ng-mocks/README.md

     <router-outlet></router-outlet>
   `,
 })
-export class AppComponent {
+class AppComponent {
   @Input() public title = 'My Application';

   @Output() public logoClick = new EventEmitter<void>();
 }

-// A dependency component that we want to mock with a respect
+// A dependency component out of which we want to create a mock
-// of its inputs, outputs and ContentChild.
+// component with a respect of its inputs, outputs and ContentChild.
 @Component({
   selector: 'app-header',
   template: `